microsoft/AirSim/docs/build_linux.md

 - After Unreal Editor loads, press Play button.

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available for AirSim usage.

+!!! tip
-Tip: go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.
+    Go to 'Edit->Editor Preferences', in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.

 ### [Optional] Setup Remote Control (Multirotor Only)